Mediterranean Spinach and Feta Casserole

 • 1 cup zucchini chopped

-• 1 15-oz can chickpeas drained and rinsed
+• 1 15-ounce can chickpeas drained and rinsed

 • 4 cups spinach roughly chopped (packed)